tomaszkacprzak/tomaszkacprzak.github.io/index.md

 # About me

 I am a Senior Scientist at [ETH Zurich](https://www.cosmology.ethz.ch) and a Senior Data Scientist at the [Swiss Data Science Center](https://www.datascience.ch) at the [Paul Scherrer Institute](https://www.psi.ch).
-I obtained my PhD in Physics and Astronomy from the Univeristy College London, as well as previously a MSc in Machine Learning from the same university.
+I obtained my PhD in Physics and Astronomy from the University College London, as well as previously a MSc in Machine Learning from the same university.
 My focus is testing cosmological models using novel statistical and artificial intelligence techniques.
 I am also expanding my focus area into applications of machine learning in applied physics and climate modelling through large simulations.